KSchram/phy482msu/notes/01-slides.md

 *Times restricted by classroom availability*

-Reminder: Homework is due on Mondays.
+Reminder: Homework is due on Mondays (expect this first one).

 </section>